con-li/KDD_BA/README.md

-# adapted from past project on marketing
+# adapted from past projects on marketing